yim222/EulerRandomProject/LotterProgram/readme.md

-Document originally created : 16/12/15 ,5 on Tevet 5775 (jewish count)
+Document originally created : 16/12/2015 ,5 on Tevet 5775 (jewish count)

+Update - 22/1/2016
+See the "ReadyMethods" file for some ready method.
+I am changing the program name to "Fate Program".

+First doucumentatio - 16/12/2015
 <h1>Documentation of the work on the Lottery Program</h1>
 fron new to old.
 The excution of all that documented here is at the source file : LotteryNumberDraft.java - see there.